REGULATIONS

 • Date and place of birth.

-When sending transfers to non-custodial or self-hosted wallets, VASPs are not subject to travel rule requirements.
+When sending transfers to non-custodial or self-hosted wallets, VASPs are not subject to Travel Rule requirements.

 4. Are there differences in customer PII requirements for cross-border transfers versus transfers within Gibraltar?